cloudtracer/ThreatPinchLookup/README.md

 ## Chrome Web Store

-You can download the ThreatPinch Lookup extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/threatpinch-lookup/ljdgplocfnmnofbhpkjclbefmjoikgke)
+You can download the ThreatPinch Lookup extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/threatpinch-lookup/ljdgplocfnmnofbhpkjclbefmjoikgke).

+[ThreatPinch Lite](https://chrome.google.com/webstore/detail/threatpinch-lite/jcjcflihdgdhapkadakfahkplbafobbi) is also available which has all the API lookups of ThreatPinch, but without the on hover injection code.
+ThreatPinch Lite relies on only the highlight right click search, and requires less permissions.

 ## How can I contribute/help ThreatPinch Lookup?